nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.3 Recommendation Mode
 This section provides details on the implementation of the various commands that occurs in the recommendation mode.
 This mode allows users to keep a list of recommendations that they have not tried/completed.
+When User inputs a command, `Commands` class checks for the value of the attribute
+`boolean isReviewMode` before executing the command.
+As explained in [section 5.1](#51-mode-switch-feature), when in recommendation mode, `boolean isReviewMode` is equal to _false_.
+Hence, only commands that are recognised by the Review Mode are executed when input by user.
+Else, inavild command message is displayed to the user.

 This mode implements the following features:

 *`add`/`new` - Add a Recommendation